micr0-dev/Altbot/PRIVACY.md

-# AltBot Privacy Policy
+# Altbot Privacy Policy

 ## Introduction

-AltBot is a bot designed to generate alternative text descriptions (alt-text) for images on the Fediverse to improve accessibility.
-This privacy policy outlines how AltBot collects, uses, and protects your data in compliance with the General Data Protection Regulation (GDPR).
+Altbot is a bot designed to generate alternative text descriptions (alt-text) for images on the Fediverse to improve accessibility.
+This privacy policy outlines how Altbot collects, uses, and protects your data in compliance with the General Data Protection Regulation (GDPR).

 ## What data we collect

-AltBot collects and processes the following data:
+Altbot collects and processes the following data:

 - **User identifiers**: Your Fediverse account ID (required to identify when you've provided consent)
 - **Consent records**: When and how you provided consent for data processing